 Handbrake levers must be equipped with a protection, intended to protect the handlebar brake lever from being accidentally activated in case of collision with another motorcycle.
 Composite guards are not permitted.
-DMSB approved guards will be permitted without regard of the material.

-The chief technical steward has the right to refuse any quard not satisfying this safety purpose.
+Guards from the IDM Eligible Parts List will be permitted without regard of the material.
+The technical stewards have the right to refuse any guard not satisfying this safety purpose.